-- only people who are authorised to use the data will be allowed to access it (confidentiality); - the data will be kept accurate and up-to-date (integrity); and - the data will be stored on systems and devices approved by Trust to ensure all authorised users will be able to access it for authorised purposes (availability). - Staff should not store personal data on their own equipment or personal devices (computers, mobile devices, portable and removeable storage) - Portable storage devices, including memory sticks, SD cards and portable hard-drives are not to be used (even where these devices are encrypted).
+- only people who are authorised to use the data will be allowed to access it (confidentiality); - the data will be kept accurate and up-to-date (integrity); and - the data will be stored on systems and devices approved by Trust to ensure all authorised users will be able to access it for authorised purposes (availability). - Staff are not permitted to store personal data on their own equipment or personal devices (computers, mobile devices, portable and removeable storage) - Staff are not permitted to upload or import personal data to online resources, systems, or software without prior approval from the Trust and Data Protection Officer - Staff are not permitted to use AI technologies for the processing of personal data without prior approval from the Trust and Data Protection Officer - Portable storage devices, including memory sticks, SD cards and portable hard-drives are not to be used (even where these devices are encrypted).